zecure/shadowd.zecure.org/content/overview/php_connector.md

 ### Apache

-If you are using Apache you can easily load the connector for single vhosts only:
+If you are using Apache you do not have to enable the connector globally, you can easily load it for single vhosts only:

     <VirtualHost *:80>
         DocumentRoot "/www/example"